Rishav-dev-12/AlgoViz/README.md

 - **Interactive Animations:** Watch sorting algorithms come to life with engaging visualizations.

-- **Multiple Sorting Algorithms:** Choose from a variety of algorithms including Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and Heap Sort.
+- **Multiple Sorting Algorithms:** Choose from a variety of algorithms including Bubble Sort, Selection Sort, Insertion Sort, Merge Sort and Quick Sort.

 - **Real-Time Visualization:** Experience sorting algorithms in action, with each step animated on the graphical display.